mdn/content/files/en-us/mdn/community/users_teams/index.md

 ### Contributor

-Contributors, or _community participants_, engage with the project and its community by contributing their time, skills, opinions, and ideas.
+Contributors, or _community participants_, add to the project with their time, skills, opinions, and ideas.
 Contributors work on the project directly and add value to it.
-The criteria for what counts as a contribution is not limited to writing or testing code, but also includes creating and updating documentation, researching, fixing bugs, and helping other community members.
+Apart from writing and testing code, contributions include creating and updating documentation, researching, fixing bugs, and helping other community members.

 Depending on the frequency of your contributions, you can be someone who contributes occasionally or an active contributor.
 If you demonstrate a large impact on the project, you may be nominated as a [spotlight contributor](#spotlight_contributor) or be promoted to an [organization member](#organization_member).